 Jobs in Project World

-Even when that wasn’t close to reality, that was the myth that was told about the world of work.
+Even when that scenario wasn’t close to reality, that was the myth that was told about the world of work.
 School led to a job which led to a long-term employer which led to retirement.
 Somewhere between the job and retirement was a house and kids.

-In Project World, no matter how well you do your “job”, you’ll be on another one in three to five years because:
+In Project World, no matter how well you do your “job,” you’ll be on another one in three to five years because:

-Entrepreneurs and Small Business In Project World
+Entrepreneurs and Small Business Owners in Project World

 This pressure is even more significant for entrepreneurs and small business owners.
-Innovation cycles went from hundreds of years to years in less than a hundred years.
-We experience this in subtle ways that add up.
+Innovation cycles went from hundreds of years to just years in less than a hundred years.
+We experience this pressure in subtle ways that add up.

 Being remarkable, if I may follow my long habit of riffing off of Seth, is the only way to thrive in business.
 And while shipping isn’t sufficient to be remarkable, it’s absolutely necessary.
-People will only buy your words for so long if they can’t buy and experience your product.
+People will buy your words for only so long if they can’t buy and experience your product.
 (Click to tweet – thanks!)

 Success in Project World Requires That You Start Finishing Every Day

 But here’s the deal: we are the most fulfilled when we are making progress on meaningful goals.
 As Dan Pink has pointed out in Drive, we actually don’t need carrots and sticks – autonomy, mastery, and purpose go a long way.
-The Progress Principle shows that it’s actually setbacks that make us have lousy work days rather than the nature of our work itself.
+The Progress Principle shows that it’s actually setbacks that make us have lousy work days, rather than the nature of our work itself.
 The upshot of our ever-evolving professional lives is that we have unprecedented autonomy, adventure, and chance for impact via network effects.

 Our stress is that actually finishing the work we’re meant to do is even more important than it’s ever been; our salvation is that we’re happiest when we’re actually finishing the work we’re meant to do.